chris-pikul/portfolio/src/content/articles/piktv-1.md

 with the process.

-The handoff between GRUB and the new Plymouth splash was a bit slow, so I had read to do some tweaks to GRUB which I have already mentioned with the `$vt_handoff` and all.
+The handoff between GRUB and the new Plymouth splash was a bit slow, so I had read to do some tweaks to GRUB which I have already mentioned with the `GRUB_GFXPAYLOAD_LINUX` and all.
 An additional change was made to the plymouth configuration at `/etc/plymouth/plymouthd.conf`